matthew-brett/teaching/fdr.rst

 -  In the case of no signal at all, the FDR threshold will be the Bonferroni threshold
--  Under some conditions (see Benjamini and hochberg, JRSS-B 1995), the FDR threshold can be applied to correlated data
+-  Under some conditions (see Benjamini and Hochberg, JRSS-B 1995), the FDR threshold can be applied to correlated data
 -  FDR is an "adaptive" threshold